Updated July 7, 2023

 Examples of Budget Deficit

 The US government decided to increase its revenue collections in the year 2019.
 However, Covid-19 created chaos in the country.
 A large chunk of the population was out of work.
 As a result, the US government decided to launch social security schemes for the affected.
-Through the schemes, the government planned to spend $350 billion on the beneficiaries scheme.
-However, the expenditure in the current financial cycle exceeded the revenue, including collecting taxes.
+Through the schemes, the government planned to spend $350 billion on the beneficiary’s scheme.
+However, the current financial cycle expenditure exceeded the revenue, including collecting taxes.
 This resulted in a state of Budget Deficit.

-John is the owner and founder of a small, newly established company that produces handmade goods.
-He made the decision to buy a factory and other essentials so that he could expand his business.
+John owns and founded a small, newly established company that produces handmade goods.
+He decided to buy a factory and other essentials to expand his business.
 In addition, he was responsible for both hiring and paying the workers.
 The business made a $200,000 budget surplus in the first year.
 However, the economy entered a recession the next year, which prevented his firm from growing and only allowed him to sell handicrafts worth $400,000 that year.
 On the other side, the cost increased to $ 900,000.
 Now, his business had a $500,000 budget deficit ($900,000 – $400,000).